 The MTA’s capital plan may be considered something of a mess.
 For $25 billion – give or take a few billion – every five years, the MTA embarks on a steady stream of expansion and rehabilitation projects.
 Sure, new construction efforts cost far too much, and sure, nothing seems to be completed on time.
 But the capital program, born out of the system’s 1970s nadir, isn’t going anywhere.
 It’s too important to the city, its subway riders and its construction lobby.

-Of course, the capital plan isn’t perfect.
-I can’t overstate how project costs and construction pace have hindered rapid subway expansion, and the MTA is constantly fighting for the dollars it so desperately needs.
-It’s clear from even cursory glances around the system that the Momentum which includes a modest expansion of the Metro system, some long-awaited transfer tunnels between the Farragut stations and between Gallery Place and Metro Center and, finally, some express tracks along certain routes.
+Earlier on Thursday, WMATA unveiled a new strategic plan called Momentum which includes a modest expansion of the Metro system, some long-awaited transfer tunnels between the Farragut stations and between Gallery Place and Metro Center and, finally, some express tracks along certain routes.
 Total expenditures would add up to approximately $1 billion a year through 2040, low by New York’s standards but high nonetheless.
 There’s a catch though: No one knows how these plans will be funded.

 Dana Hedgpeth of The Washington Post delves into the funding issue.
 She writes:

 Dubbed “Momentum,” and 18 months in the making, Metro’s new strategic plan catalogues the system’s needs and renews the long-standing argument for Metro to have a dedicated funding source, just as many big-city transit systems do.
 Metro’s lack of capital investment in the past decade has been blamed on that lack of dedicated funding, and planners say that unless that changes, there is little hope of executing the ambitious strategic plan that will be formally unveiled Thursday.